How technology has changed the face of education

 A list of possibilities is unlimited including podcasts, eBooks, online games, videos, and even online labs.

-A chance to have a personalized program for each and every individual inside the classroom translates into better results and higher scores in the end of the day.
+A chance to have a personalized program for each and every individual inside the classroom translates into better results and higher scores at the end of the day.

 5. More students have access to high-quality education.